POST-CONGRESS VISITS

 Day 1

-Departure from Prague and arrival in Bratislava at the hotel Apollo**** will be arranged from in front of the Congress Hall in Prague, where those interested in the post-congress activity will be picked up by a bus and brought exactly in front of the hotel in Bratislava.
+Departure from Prague and arrival in Bratislava to a four-star hotel will be provided from the Prague Congress Centre, where a coach will pick visitors interested in the tour up and bring them right in front of the hotel in Slovakia’s Capital, Bratislava.

-The four-star Apollo Hotel is located between the Old Town and Bratislava’s business district, 1.5 km from the new Slovak National Theatre building.
-It includes a gourmet restaurant.
-All the rooms were refurbished in 2016, 2017 and 2018.
-The Apollo is a traditional hotel in Bratislava’s prime location, in a residential neighbourhood on the edge of the city centre with a unique local atmosphere.
-Within walking distance are a new, modern bus station, the Eurovea premium shopping centre with a promenade on the bank of the Danube, and a local market selling fresh local produce.
+The 4-star hotel is situated within the broader centre of Bratislava.
+It offers easy access on foot directly to the city’s historical centre, which stretches all the way to the Danube River through a promenade, in a residential neighbourhood on the edge of the city centre with a unique local atmosphere.
+Within walking distance are a new, modern bus station, the Eurovea premium shopping centre with its promenade on the bank of the Danube, and a local market selling fresh local produce.

 Day 2

-The day will start with an exquisite breakfast at Apollo Hotel****, after which a guided walk of Bratislava’s heritage centre will follow.
+The day will start with an exquisite breakfast at a 4-star hotel, after which a guided walk of Bratislava’s heritage center will follow.

 • Michael’s Gate is one of the essential symbols of Bratislava.
 Of the original four gates providing access to the fortified medieval city, only the gate in Michael’s Tower has survived.